Creative play: why it’s important for toddler learning and development

 Drama, music, dance and visual art foster creativity and imagination in toddlers.
 These activities also help young children develop their senses through exploration and discovery.
 They let toddlers express how they see the world and their place in it.

-In fact, toddlers need to explore and express themselves through creative play.
-Free creative play lets them try out different ideas and ways of doing things.
-The activity is the most important thing, not the final result.
+Creative play lets toddlers try out different ideas and ways of doing things.
+The process of doing the activity is the most important part, not the final result.

 Learning and development through drama

 Your child probably loves to ask ‘Why?’
-Dramatic play and mime help your toddler work out answers for herself.
-It can help her come up with creative and imaginative responses to questions and problems.
+Dramatic play helps your toddler work out answers for himself.
+It can help him come up with creative and imaginative responses to questions and problems.
+For example, if your child is pretending to drive a car, he needs to imagine where he’s going, who else is in the car and whether he’s at a red or green light.

-Toddlers love activities like finger-painting, pasting, colouring pictures, and folding or ripping paper.
+Toddlers love activities like finger-painting, pasting, colouring pictures, folding or ripping paper and making sculptures out of playdough.
 These activities might be a bit messy, but they’re good at helping your child:

-- get used to new textures, such as the feeling of finger paint
+- get used to new textures, like wet, slimy or sticky

 - learn how paint and paper move, and what she can do with them